kundajelab/chrombpnet/chrombpnet/helpers/preprocessing/reads_to_bigwig/README.md

                         Plus strand shift applied to reads.
 Estimated if not specified -m MINUS_SHIFT, --minus-shift MINUS_SHIFT
                         Minus strand shift applied to reads.
-Estimated if not specified --ATAC-ref-path ATAC_REF_PATH
+Estimated if not specified
-                        Path to ATAC reference motifs (ATAC.ref.motifs.txt used by default) --DNASE-ref-path DNASE_REF_PATH
-                        Path to DNASE reference motifs (DNASE.ref.motifs.txt used by default)
-  --num-samples NUM_SAMPLES
-                        Number of reads to sample from BAM/fragment/tagAlign file for shift estimation
 ```

 Please supply one of BAM(`-ibam`)/fragment file(`-ifrag`)/tagAlign file(`-itag`) as input.
 The script generates an unstranded bigwig- forward and reverse strands are combined with appropriate shifting (+4/-4 for ATAC and 0/+1 for DNase).
 Output is stored at `{OUTPUT_PREFIX}_unstranded.bw`.
 The directory in the prefix, if applicable, must already exist.